Ángel Ortega

 Signed distance functions in 46 lines of Python

-Discussions: https://discu.eu/q/https://vgel.me/posts/donut/
+Discussions: discu.eu/q/https://vgel.me/pos

-@grunfink: The #Debian package of #snac has been updated to version 2.15.
+@grunfink: The package of has been updated to version 2.15.
 So far @xtaran@c3pio.deuxchevaux.org ran 3 hours without issue.
 But then again, the previous version hadn't crashed for a while either.
 Let's see if it survives this mentioning. 😉

 TIL that most video processing tools accept as a valid input stream a set of concatenated PPM [1] files, so you can generate video from your own programs easily.
 You just have to pipe your program's output to the appropriate tools (indicating the FPS) like

-./fancy-prg | mpv --no-correct-pts --fps=$FPS -or
+./fancy-prg | mpv --no-correct-pts --fps=$FPS -

-./fancy-prg | ffmpeg -i - -r $FPS video.mp4[1] https://en.wikipedia.org/wiki/Netpbm_format
+./fancy-prg | ffmpeg -i - -r $FPS video.mp4

 A writer misread the Mastodon account that was banned from Twitter as "John Mastodon" instead of "Join Mastodon."

-Updated Debian 11: 11.6 released https://www.debian.org/News/2022/20221217
+Updated Debian 11: 11.6 released debian.org/News/2022/20221217

 I really like it, it's neat to have a simple subscription system that doesn't need anything else than a list of dates.